hiinaspace/halloween-vote/README.txt

 The LocalBallot behavior keeps track of the local player's vote state (serialized).
 In a periodic loop, the LocalBallot checks if the player's local state is reflected in the global VoteState.
-If the VoteState is out of date, the LocalBallot behavior chooses a VoteMessanger at random, takes ownership, sets `pendingUsername` and `pendingVote` to the local state, and the waits a random amount of time.
+If the VoteState is out of date, the LocalBallot behavior chooses a VoteMessenger at random, takes ownership, sets `pendingUsername` and `pendingVote` to the local state, and the waits a random amount of time.